 Elm Mott TX 76640

-For May internships, applications must be received by WHRI no later than the November 1 prior.
+For Food Systems Internships (which begin and end in June), applications must be received by WHRI no later than the February 1st prior.

-For September internships, applications must be received by WHRI no later than the March 1 prior.
+For Agriculture Internships that begin and end in September, applications must be received by WHRI no later than the May 1 prior.

-For January internships (with the exception of January 2013), applications must be received by WHRI no later than the July 1 prior.
+For Agriculture Internships that begin and end in January, applications must be received by WHRI no later than the September 1 prior.

 Applications will be reviewed during the month following the application submission deadline, with internships being offered to applicants on or around the first day of the following month.